~ 850 Mio. CHF

 Buyer & Supplier liked to source with lean-agile Procurement

-Business value increased as the customers were involved constantly, e.g. during the big group workshop and public reviews.
+Business value increased as the customers were constantly involved, e.g. during the big group workshop and public reviews.

 The workshop also provided an opportunity to greatly reduce for social and technical risks, in that it provided an opportunity to validate product, service, cooperation, and the competencies of the vendors people to complete their respective tasks during the 2-day period.